← All workflows

 Can I use this to review an existing amicus brief instead of drafting one?

 Absolutely.
-CaseMark offers an Analysis mode that provides a structured critique of an existing brief, including a compliance table checking rule adherence, argument strength, citation accuracy, and formatting requirements.
+CaseMark offers an Analysis mode that provides a structured critique of an existing brief, including a compliance table checking rule requirements, argument strength assessment, and recommendations for improvement.

-Does CaseMark handle the consent or motion for leave requirements?
+Does CaseMark handle the consent and motion for leave requirements?

-Yes.
-CaseMark identifies whether consent from all parties has been obtained and, if not, can draft the motion for leave to file required under FRAP 29(b) or the applicable court rule.
+CaseMark identifies whether consent from all parties has been obtained and, if not, drafts the required motion for leave to file.
+It also generates the appropriate consent disclosures and statements required by the applicable rules.

 Related